Better Than Zoloft - 9 Herbal Remedies To Overcome Postpartum Anxiety

 • >agitated, fine, then anxious

-• Take Chamomile at night for sleep difficulty as it can be slightly sedating.
+• Take Chamomile at night for sleep difficulty, as it can be slightly sedating.

 Dosing: